NodariMosia/e-commerce-demo/README.md

 Once you add this project in your IDE, **BEFORE** you run this project you must run some SQL scripts located in "SQL-Files" folder.

-1) Open you MySQL workbench and login to your root user;
+1) Open your MySQL workbench and login to your root user;

 2) Open and run *create-myoutlet-user.sql*
    This will create user in your mysql workbench (username: myoutlet  password: myoutlet);